seravilofr/seravilofr/README.md

 <h3>💼 My professional statement :</h3>

-<p align="justify">I am a part-time student looking to shift my career (8 years in Human Resources and Labor Law) to cybersecurity.</p>
+<p align="justify">I am a part-time student with 8 years of experience in Human Resources and Labor Law, seeking to transition my career to cybersecurity.</p>

-<p align="justify">My professional statement is aimed towards cybersecurity actors (whatever the industry) who may be willing to help, give me advice and even mentor me to reach my goal to be a cybersecurity professional.</p>
+<p align="justify">My professional statement is directed towards cybersecurity professionals across various industries,  inviting their guidance, advice, and mentorship as I embark on my journey to become a cybersecurity expert.</p>

-<p align="justify">What interests me the most in the field of cybersecurity is the fact that it is a dynamic, fast paced, and broad environment which tackles many subjects.
-I like being the ‘gatekeeper’ against threat actors and to make sure the organizations I support are compliant with laws and regulations.</p>
+<p align="justify">What captivates me in the field of cybersecurity is  its dynamic, fast-paced nature, addressing a wide range of topics.
+Serving as the 'gatekeeper' against threat actors, I am committed to ensuring organizational compliance with laws and regulations.</p>

-<p align="justify">The fact that I come from an HR and Legal background shows that I know the importance of handling personal and sensitive data, of confidentiality, of ethics and remaining unbiased in my everyday work.
-My line of work also includes skills in conducting research and asking all the right questions.
+<p align="justify">Drawing from my HR and Legal background, I bring a deep understanding of handling personal and sensitive data, emphasizing confidentiality, ethics, and impartiality in my day-to-day work.
+My expertise also include research skills and the ability to ask insightful questions.
-Furthermore, I can help an organization with my curiosity, my teamwork skills and the fact that I learn quickly on the job.</p>
+Additionally, my curiosity, teamwork proficiency, and quick on-the-job learning make me a valuable asset to any organization.</p>

 <h3>👨‍💻 Cybersecurity Projects:</h3>